Area Status: Temporarily Closed

 Most visitors access this trail from Ramona Falls Trailhead.
 The distance round trip for this point is 7 miles.
 From this trailhead, visitors take the Sandy River Trail one mile eastward to where it crosses the Sandy River.
 Approximately ¼ mile after the bridge, visitors will come to the Ramona Falls “loop” itself.
 (The Pacific Crest National Scenic Trail #2000 overlaps with Ramona Falls for a couple miles in this area.)
 Equestrians going to Ramona Falls will stay on the southern side of the loop that goes along above the Sandy River.
 Hikers can choose which way to do the loop.
 It is about the same distance either way.
 Overall the route is a gentle climb gaining 1000’ over the 3.5 miles to the falls.

 At a Glance

 ||8/12/14 : The seasonal bridge crossing the Sandy River has been washed away by the rains .
 6/2014: Trail Maintained

 ||Wilderness Permits are required between May 15 and Oct 15.

 ||Government Camp, OR

 ||A valid Recreation Pass is required at Ramona Falls trailhead from May 15th through Oct.
 1st.

 ||Zig Zag Ranger District- Zig Zag Ranger Station

-From Portland turn north on Lolo Pass Road (Forest Road 18).
+From Portland, OR - turn north on Lolo Pass Road (Forest Road 18).
 Follow it four miles.
 Turn east (right) onto Forest Road 1825 and continue 0.6 miles, cross a bridge and then continue 1.7 miles to a road junction.
 Bear left at the junction onto Forest Road 1825-100 and drive 0.3 mile.
 Take a left onto Forest Road 1825-024 to a large open parking lot (0.2 mile) at the Ramona Falls trailhead.